-© By courtesy of the Estate of Ian Hamilton Finlay & © the artist's estate.
+© By courtesy of the Estate of Ian Hamilton Finlay & © the copyright holder.
 Photo credit: The Pier Arts Centre

 The Pier Arts Centre

 Writer and artist in many media, born in Nassau, Bahamas, of Scottish parents; brought to Scotland as a child.
 After a short period at Glasgow School of Art Finlay saw military service in Germany, then did a variety of agricultural jobs including shepherding in the Orkneys.
 Began to write fiction, drama and poetry, some single-word poems presaging concrete poetry.
 In 1961 Finlay with Jessie McGuffie started the Wild Hawthorn Press to publish contemporary work, for most of the 1960s publishing the magazine Poor.
 Old.
 Tired.
 Horse.
 In 1966 Finlay and his wife Sue moved to an isolated farmhouse near Dunsyre, Lanarkshire, transformed the garden into a sculpture park as an antidote to the modern movement and sought to promote an art which pays homage to a lean, classical tradition.